GGC-DSA/SchoolIndex/README.md

 ## Awards
 - Received honorable mention (4th place) at the STaRS event.
-- Our team is the rightmost team on the following image.
+- Our team is the rightmost team in the following image.

 ![image](https://github.com/GGC-DSA/SchoolIndex/assets/125174228/3e74122a-7fee-4c76-a876-45934509e0fc)